History of 13th Beach Golf Links

 The Vic Open

 13th Beach has hosted the Vic Open since 2013.
 In 2018, Golf Victoria welcomed the announcement by Victorian Premier Daniel Andrews MP of a $12 million funding boost over four years.
-This makes it the richest golf tournament in Australia.
+This makes it the richest golf tournament in Australia, set on the Bellarine Peninsula.

 In 2019, the shared prize pool will be greater than ever before.
 The men’s and women’s fields will compete for $1.5 million each.
 This is up from $150,000 each when the tournament first started at 13th Beach.